zled/sql-docs.it-it/docs/reporting-services/application-integration/integrating-reporting-services-using-soap-web-application.md

 ---
-title: Utilizzo dell'API SOAP in un'applicazione Web | Documenti Microsoft ms.custom: ms.date: 03/14/2017
+title: Using the SOAP API in a Web Application (Uso dell'API SOAP in un'applicazione Web) | Microsoft Docs ms.custom: ms.date: 03/14/2017 ms.prod: sql-server-2016
-ms.prod: sql-server-2016